MinecraftForge/Documentation/docs/blocks/blocks.md

 !!!
 Note

     Blocks have no setter for Item Group (formerly Creative Tab).
-This has been moved to the ItemBlock, and is now it's responsibility.
+This has been moved to the ItemBlock, and is now its responsibility.
 Furthermore, there is no setter for translation key (this is generated based on registry name now).

 ### `Block.Builder`
 To set the properties of the block, you need to use a `Block.Builder`.
 There are a couple of options when creating a one.
-You can use `Block.Builder::from` to copy the properties of an existing block or `Block.Builder::create` to create a new one.
+You can use `Block.Builder.from` to copy the properties of an existing block or `Block.Builder.create` to create a new one.

 The `Block.Builder` has the following setters: